Aurangabad, Bihar Lok Sabha constituency

 The Aurangabad Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
-Between 1952 and 2019, the constituency elected candidates belonging to only Kushwaha caste to Lok Sabha.
+Between 1952 and 2019, the constituency elected candidates belonging to only Rajput caste to Lok Sabha.
 From 1989 to 2019, the constituency remained the space for political battle between the families of Satyendra Narayan Singh and Ram Naresh Singh.
 In 2024, Abhay Kushwaha defeated Sushil Kumar Singh, son of Ram Naresh Singh to become first Kushwaha parliamentarian from the constituency.

 Assembly segments

 Presently, Aurangabad Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments: